sairish/Azure-Data-Engineering/README.md

 ## Building a Scalable Data Platform with the Medallion Architecture on Azure
 #### I'm thrilled to share details about a recent Azure Data Engineering project I worked on, focused on building a robust and scalable data platform using the Medallion Architecture.

 This project focused on building a complete data platform on **Azure** to ingest and process **e-commerce data** for insightful analysis.
-Using the **Medallion Architecture**, I ingested data from various sources into a Bronze layer in **ADLS Gen2**, transformed it in **Databricks** and stored it in a Silver layer, and finally loaded it into a **Synapse data warehouse** (Gold layer) for **Power BI** reporting.
+Following the **Medallion Architecture**, I have created an ETL pipelint uinsg **Azure Data Factory** to ingest raw data from various sources into a Bronze layer in **ADLS Gen2**, transformed it in **Databricks** and stored it in a Silver layer, and finally loaded it into a **Synapse data warehouse** (Gold layer) for **Power BI** reporting.
 This end-to-end process enabled efficient data analysis and visualization, ultimately providing valuable insights into e-commerce performance.

 ## Project Architecture